Skip to main content

 • The file is removed from Supabase Storage.

-• The document record and metadata are soft-deleted from the database.
+• The document record and metadata are permanently removed from the database.

 • Employer access to that document is immediately revoked.